 There are hundreds of styles of massage, all used for relaxation and improved physical conditioning.
-I would like to take this opportunity to provide you a brief description of the five styles I primarily use to provide an integrated massage to you.
+I would like to take this opportunity to provide you a brief description of the six styles I primarily use to provide an integrated massage to you.

 Please note most styles of massage address similar issues, pain, stiffness, a loss of range of motion.
 Each approaches issues with different strokes, degrees of pressure and joint or tissue manipulation.
 Some styles of massage address specific systems or tissues such as Lymphatic Drainage, Cranio Sacral Therapy or Myofascial Release.
 The following are provided as a brief description to help you understand how they may best meet your individual needs.